mariaaoprea/Diffusion-Models-for-floor-plan-drafting/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## ✨ Features
-**Training:** You can train your own LoRA on another labeled dataset of floor plans <br/>
+**Training:** Train your own LoRA model on a different labeled dataset of floor plans. <br/>
-**Experiment:** You can train a LoRA module on the provided dataset and try out different hyperparameters <br/>
+**Experimentation:** Fine-tune a LoRA module using the provided dataset and explore various hyperparameter settings. <br/>
-**User Interface:** You can interact with your Model with one of the 2 UIs.
-One lets you input any prompt in text form, the other one has fixed, selectable options to customize your floor plan
+**User Interface:** Interact with your model through one of two available UIs: a text-based interface for freeform prompts or a selection-based interface with preset options for customizing your floor plan.
 <br/>
 <p align="right">(<a href="#top">back to top</a>)</p>